-Simply put, provisional means that a unit mark and grade, Board decision or award classification is not confirmed and could possibly change.
+Simply put, provisional means that a unit mark and grade is not confirmed and could possibly change.

 Only at the end of a stage when progression or award decisions are made are unit results considered by a Board of Examiners for Programmes and then presented for agreement to a Board of Studies.
 It is at this point that a result becomes confirmed and may be subject to an academic appeal.